Rodents on the rise! 160 million super vermin are expected in the UK

 Rat-catchers also point to slashed drain clearance services, which are helping to harbour the vermin.

-A spokesman from London Rodent Control admitted: “Government cuts could lead to an even larger surge in rat infestations.
+A spokesman from London Rodent Control admitted: “Government cuts could lead to an even larger surge in rat infestations.“Since the free pest service was discontinued the numbers have increased”Pest control expert Steve Clemo

 “The introduction of fortnightly bin collections has caused a build-up in refuse as well as an upsurge in fly-tipping.